-- Following completion of the erection of protective fencing to ensure it is constructed to the correct specification at the required proximity to ensure the healthy retention of the trees.
+- Prior to erection of protective fencing to ensure it is located in the correct locations.
 Date and time to be confirmed. - Installation of the ground protection to ensure it is installed to the correct specification.
 Date and time to be confirmed.